pmp-p/pydk/README.md

 *The ip addr is for targeting an adb networked device such as an h3droid board no IP means use classic adb over usb.

-After install you can parse . /data/data/sdk.env to enter the build zone ( behaves like a virtualenv your prompt will change )
+After installalation you can parse . /data/data/sdk.env to enter the build zone.

+It  behaves like a virtualenv your prompt will reflect that fact.

-In there you'll find various .build file which are recipes to download / patch / build some software for your presets.
+In the build folder you'll find various .build files which are recipes to download / patch / build some software for your presets.